Targeted study support covers individual support and adaptions for students with disabilities that affect their study situation.

-Read more about support and adaptation on the pages for students.
+Read more about Study support and adaptation on the pages for students.

-Only students with permanent disabilities are entitled to targeted study support.
-Examples of permanent disabilities are dyslexia, neuropsychiatric disorders such as ADHD and Asperger syndrome, mental ill-health, visual or hearing impairments, reduced mobility or chronic diseases that affect studies.
+Only students with long-term disabilities are entitled to study support for students with disabilities.
+Examples of long-term disabilities are dyslexia, neuropsychiatric disorders such as ADHD and Asperger syndrome, mental ill-health, visual or hearing impairments, reduced mobility or chronic diseases that affect studies.

 Application should be done through the nationwide Nais system.
 The student will need to provide documentation from a specialist certifying that they have a disability.
 The coordinator will then make an assessment based on this certificate and an interview with the student.
 The coordinator's decision will be posted in Nais, with information on the kind of support the student is entitled to (such as note-taking or a mentor) and recommendations for adaptations.
 The course coordinator/examiner decides what adaptations are feasible and suitable for the course in question.
 The student can download the decision from Nais and send the recommendations to the course coordinator.

 All students should fulfill the same intended learning outcomes, but they may use different methods for doing so.
 It is important not to deviate from the learning outcomes specified in the course syllabus.
-All SLU course syllabuses contain a standard phrase that gives the examiner the right to provide an adapted examination or let the student take the test in a different manner, provided the student has been granted special learning support.
+All SLU course syllabuses contain a standard phrase that gives the examiner the right to provide an adapted examination or let the student take the test in a different manner, provided the student has been granted study support for students with disabilities.